nazmul-nhb/tetris/README.md

 ## 🚀 **Key Features**

-- 🎲 **Classic Tetris Gameplay:** Enjoy the iconic block-stacking puzzle mechanics.
+- 🎲 **Classic Tetris Gameplay:** Enjoy the iconic block-stacking puzzle mechanics with simplified yet attractive UI.
 - 🔊 **Sound Effects & Music:** Toggle background music and sound effects for an engaging experience.
 Users can also select their own favorite music tracks by clicking the music folder icon.
 - 💾 **Local Storage Integration:** Automatically save **high scores** and **total lines cleared**.
 - 🎮 **Keyboard & On-Screen Controls:** Play using keyboard shortcuts or on-screen buttons.
 - 🧩 **Next Piece Preview:** Preview the upcoming Tetromino to plan better strategy.
 - 🏆 **Dynamic Points Pop-Up:** Instant feedback with animated point pop-ups after clearing lines.
-- ⭐ **Reward System:** Score higher rewards for clearing multiple lines simultaneously.
+- ⭐ **Reward System:** Score higher as rewards for clearing multiple lines simultaneously or for faster speed.
 - ⚡ **Adaptive Difficulty:** The game speeds up as the player progresses, adding more challenge.
 Show speed on top-left corner.
 - 🎭 **Hard/Easy Mode:** Switch between modes using the **🎭 Mode Toggle** button (Mask Icon on top).
 An **empty mask on back** represents **Easy Mode** (grid lines visible), while **both masks filled** represents **Hard Mode** (grid lines hidden).
 The mask icon along with speed and restart button icon turns **orange** in *Easy Mode* and **blue** in *Hard Mode*.
 - 🛑 **Pause & Restart Controls:** Easily pause and restart the game.
 Show restart button on top-right corner.
 Restarting the game requires confirmation.